paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-012-lease-sale-or-surrender-of-allotted-or-unallotted-lands.md

 **(b) Leases involving Tulalip Tribes** Any lease by the Tulalip Tribes, the Puyallup Tribe of Indians, the Swinomish Indian Tribal Community, or the Kalispel Tribe of Indians under subsection (a) of this section, except a lease for the exploitation of any natural resource, shall not require the approval of the Secretary of the Interior (1) if the term of the lease does not exceed fifteen years, with no option to renew, (2) if the term of the lease does not exceed thirty years, with no option to renew, and the lease is executed pursuant to tribal regulations previously approved by the Secretary of the Interior, or (3) if the term does not exceed seventy-five years (including options to renew), and the lease is executed under tribal regulations approved by the Secretary under this clause (3).

-**(c) Leases involving Hopi Tribe and Hopi Partitioned Lands Accommodation Agreement** Notwithstanding subsection (a) of this section, a lease of land by the Hopi Tribe to Navajo Indians on the Hopi Partitioned Lands may be for a term of 75 years, and may be extended at the conclusion of the term of the lease.
+**(c) Leases involving Hopi Tribe and Hopi Partitioned Lands Accommodation Agreement** Notwithstanding subsection (a), a lease of land by the Hopi Tribe to Navajo Indians on the Hopi Partitioned Lands may be for a term of 75 years, and may be extended at the conclusion of the term of the lease.

 **(d) Definitions** For purposes of this section—